razanor/fillit/README.md

 GGGH..I
 </pre>

 Here each letter represent each tetriminos.
-In this particular case from A to E.
+In this particular case from A to G.
 Maximum it can be 26 tetreminos pieces.